keikoproj/instance-manager/docs/EKS.md

     configuration:
       lifecycleHooks:
       - name: <string> : name of the hook (required)
-        lifecycle: <string> : represents the transition to create a hook for, can either be "launch" or "terminate"
+        lifecycle: <string> : represents the transition to create a hook for, can either be "launch" or "terminate" (required)
         defaultResult: <string> : represents the default result when timeout expires, can either be "abandon" or "continue" (defaults to "abandon")
         heartbeatTimeout: <int64> : represents the required interval for sending a heartbeat in seconds (defaults to 300)
         notificationArn: <string> : must be a valid IAM Role ARN belonging to an SNS or SQS queue (required)